Some comments can drive parents crazy. See if you’ve heard these 4 things you shouldn’t say about other people’s children.

 4. Saying a child isn’t friendly or social

-Kids need social skills, for sure, and when they’re not meeting social milestones, then yes, something could be wrong.
+Kids need social skills, for sure.
+And when they’re not meeting social milestones, then yes, something could be wrong.

 These are the children who, thanks to their listening skills and empathy, tend to have many friends.
-Their attachment to their parents assure a strong parent-child relationship.
-And they often grow up to be the big thinkers and unexpected leaders in the world.
+Their attachment to their parents is a sign of a strong parent-child relationship.
+And they often grow up to be the big thinkers and unexpected leaders of the world.

 Kids can’t tell they’re different from others or that these differences should even matter.
 Hearing these comments can create internal dialogue that may not be healthy.
-These statements also overlook normal and healthy child development and behavior.
+And these statements overlook normal and healthy child development and behavior.

-Get more parenting tips:
+Get more tips:

 - Why We Need to Stop Telling Boys to “Man Up”

-- Why You Shouldn’t Tell Your Child to Stop Crying
+- Why You Shouldn’t Tell Kids to Stop Crying

 - Warning: 5 Things You Tell Your Kids but Probably Shouldn’t